mehtulbastro/project_13/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting bad traffic to the network.
-The off-loading function can help defend against DDoS attacks and also provide a secure location where admins can automate virtual server instructions and deplowment.
+The off-loading function can help defend against DDoS attacks and also provide a secure location where admins can automate virtual server instructions and deployment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the services and system logs.